VasylHryha/nuxt-ai-chat/README.md

 # Nuxt AI Chat Starter

-A production-ready **Nuxt 4** starter template demonstrating secure AI chat integration with multiple providers, JWT authentication, and SQLite persistence.
+A **Nuxt 4** starter template demonstrating secure AI chat integration with multiple providers, JWT authentication, and SQLite persistence.
 Built with modern tooling and best practices as a foundation for AI-powered applications.

+> ⚠️ **Project Status:** This is a **learning and experimentation project** used to test different architectural approaches, patterns, and AI integrations.
+While it demonstrates working patterns and includes test coverage, it's **not production-ready** and contains experimental code.
+The goal is to explore what works best and eventually polish it into a production-grade solution.
+Use this as a learning resource, reference implementation, or starting point for your own project - not a drop-in production solution.

 ## What This Project Does